MarkusWoeckener/Training-Software-Development/README.md

 It will mostly contain Java and Python scripts in their respective folders.

 ## Contents:
-- //Ausbildung/ will contain the PHP and Java scripts I'll write for the Software Development course
+- //Ausbildung/ will contain the PHP and Java scripts and projects I'll write for the Software Development course
 - //Eigenes/ will mostly contain Python scripts I work on outside of the curriculum and some Java